 Victoria Car Accident Lawyers

-If you were just involved in a car accident in Victoria, there’s a possibility many others were involved – either as a driver, a passenger or a pedestrian.
-Having experienced car accident lawyers on your side will ensure you get the compensation you deserve.
+If you were involved in a car accident in Victoria, there is a strong possibility many others were involved as well – either as a driver, a passenger or even a pedestrian.
+Having experienced motor vehicle accident lawyers on your side, will ensure that you get the compensation you deserve.

-You might have been taken to the hospital and, with that step, a TAC claim form is usually submitted to the TAC (Transport Accident Commission), mainly because the hospital wishes to be paid for its service.
+You might have been taken to the hospital and, with that step, a TAC claim is usually submitted to the TAC (Transport Accident Commission), mainly because the hospital wishes to be paid for its services.

-What does not occur is a comprehensive education for you so that you can understand the role of the TAC, and how in fact the TAC is, in essence, a government insurance company responsible in part for providing a vast array of benefits for the rest of your life.
+What does not occur is comprehensive education for you to understand the role of the TAC, and how in fact the TAC is, in essence, a government insurance company responsible (in part) for providing a vast array of benefits to you for the rest of your life.

-Unfortunately, the situation is more difficult for a person like you to understand if you don’t go to a hospital and are unsure of whether to even submit a TAC claim form.
-That’s when experienced legal assistance is needed to help ensure an injured victim obtains all the benefits available and most importantly, preserves the right to seek full compensation for any serious injury suffered.
+Unfortunately, the situation is even more difficult for a person to understand if they do not go to a hospital and are unsure of whether to even submit a TAC claim.
+This is when experienced legal assistance is needed to help ensure an injured victim obtains all the benefits available and most importantly, preserves the right to seek full compensation for any serious injury suffered.

-Our firm’s principal, Henry Carus, provided legal advice to the TAC over a number of years when the TAC was still coming to understand the legislation.
-He was trained to appreciate what no-fault benefits the TAC can provide to an injured person and ensures our firm seeks such support for each client.
+Our firm’s principal, Henry Carus, has provided legal advice to the TAC over a number of years during the period when the TAC was still coming to understand the legislation.
+He has been trained to appreciate what no-fault benefits the TAC can provide to an injured person and ensures that our firm seeks such support for each and every client.

-In addition to these no-fault type benefits, the TAC also has a role to play to provide common law compensation, which is given in a lump sum to those seriously injured due to the fault, in whole or in part, of another and such compensation can be very generous.
+In addition to these no-fault type benefits, the TAC also has a role in providing common law compensation, which is given in a lump sum to those seriously injured due to the fault (in whole or in part) of another and such compensation can be very generous.

 - We use our experience to achieve excellent outcomes for those injured by a motor vehicle – both to support their entitlement to the no-fault benefits and to obtain as much common law compensation as possible.